 Bottom Line

-A marital trust is a beneficial estate planning tool that will take care of your surviving spouse after you’re gone.
+A marital trust can be a beneficial estate planning tool that will take care of your surviving spouse after you’re gone.
 By using this strategic tool, you can essentially double the amount of your estate that won’t be taxed at a federal level.
 You can also ensure that your wealth stays within your family by transferring assets into a marital trust.

-They require extensive tax and asset planning, so be sure to consult with a certified public accountant in addition to an estate planner when creating one.
+Marital trusts require extensive tax and asset planning, so be sure to consult with a certified public accountant in addition to an estate planner when creating one.

-Read more related article at:
+Read more related articles here

 What Is a Marital Trust, and How Does It Work?

-Also read one of our previous Blogs at:
+Also, read one of previous Blogs here:

 Click here to check out our On Demand Video about Estate Planning.